Babies' brain growth is massive in the first 3 years. They learn through exploring with the help of their whānau.

 By birth, babies are primed to learn.
-They can take in information through all their senses and have already learnt some things about their world from their experiences in the womb.
+They can take in information through their senses and have already learnt some things about their world from their experiences in the womb.
 Early experiences (nurture) combine with baby’s genes (nature) to shape how baby’s brain is built.

 Brain growth in the first 3 years

 The first 3 years are a time of incredible brain growth and development.
 A newborn baby’s brain is about 25 percent the weight of an adult’s.
-By 3 years old, baby’s brain weighs about 80 percent of an adult’s brain size.
+By about 3 years old, baby’s brain weighs about 80 percent of an adult’s brain size.
 Babies learn through playing, discovering and exploring their environment – with support and attention from whānau.